 1. Openness to experience

 Open-minded people love to read poetry and have attended art exhibitions and the opera.
-They’ll speak a second language, smoke marijuana and play a musical instrument.
+They’ll speak a second language, smoke marijuana, and play a musical instrument.
 You’ll also find them composting garden scraps and they’ll admit to having shot a gun.

 There are some pretty typical everyday activities associated with the conscientious group, stuff you’d expect like returning library books on time, not letting work pile up, and not sleeping past noon.

 There’s an interesting way you can spot a conscientious person, however, and that’s how they take a selfie.
-Conscientious people are more likely to include some private space in the background of their selfie.
+Conscientious people are more likely to include some private space in the background of their selfies.
 They are also more likely to wear a watch than any other group.

 You should also watch how a person eats their food.
 Someone who eats one food type in its entirety is detail-orientated and conscientious.